rockettheme/docs/Docs/joomla/basic/menu_manager.md

 ![][menu_module_1]

-:   1. **Module Manager** This is where you'll need to go to create and manage modules for your Joomla site.
+:   1. **Module Manager** This is where you will need to go to create and manage modules for your Joomla site.
 [22%, 53%]

 The first step to creating a menu module (beyond creating the menu) is to navigate to the **Module Manager** from **Administrator > Extensions > Module Manager** (point 1).